cd4ml/cd4ml/gocd/src/aws-ec2-elastic-agent-plugin/README.md

+# AWS EC2 Elastic agent plugin

+Wip

-# GoCD Elastic agent plugin skeleton
+## GoCD Elastic agent plugin skeleton

 This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing elastic agent plugins for GoCD.